What is the best part about adopting a child in Georgia?

 What should I know about birth father rights in Georgia?

-– Birth fathers must file to legitimate the child in order to have parental rights.
+– Birth fathers must file to legitimate the child to have parental rights.

 – Legal fathers (married to the legal/birth mother) automatically have parental rights to the child.